haymizrachi/haymizrachi.github.io/cves.md

 tags: cves
 ---

-Over the years, my security research projects have led to the discovery of a total of 68 CVE's, all of which were classified as Zero-Day vulnerabilities.
+Over the years, my security research has led to the discovery and responsible disclosure of more than 70 Zero-Day vulnerabilities, all officially classified as CVEs.

 For more information, refer to my <a href="https://www.linkedin.com/in/hay-mizrachi">LinkedIn</a> profile.